-7500 Mercy Rd/ (402) 398-6161

-Bergan Mercy provides a team of Sexual/Domestic Assault Nurse Examiners (SANE) to respond to any of the 5 emergency departments in its health system.
-SANE seek to reduce the physical and psychological trauma by additionally collaborating with interdisciplinary community response teams.
+CHI Health Creighton University Medical Center - Bergan Mercy 7500 Mercy Rd/ (402) 398-6161 This medical center provides a team of Forensic Nurse Examiners (FNE) to respond to any of the 5 emergency departments in its health system.
+FNE seek to reduce the physical and psychological trauma by additionally collaborating with interdisciplinary community response teams.

-Methodist Hospital

-8303 Dodge St. / 402-354-4424 24 hour hotline

-Methodist has a survivor program adjacent to the Emergency Department that provides a team of specially trained professionals: Sexual/Domestic Assault Nurse Examiner (SANE), Physician, Victim Advocate and Law Enforcement Officer.
+Methodist Hospital 8303 Dodge St. / 402-354-4424 24-hour hotline Methodist has a survivor program adjacent to the Emergency Department that provides a team of specially trained professionals: Forensic Nurse Examiner (FNE), Physician, Victim Advocate and Law Enforcement Officer.
 Teams respond to all Methodist hospital locations.